OmegaSquad82/bluebuilds/README.md

 ### Podman

-The `podman.service` is enabled on both Buttgenbachit and Flaviramea.
+The `podman.service` is enabled on Buttgenbachit.

 ### Flatpaks